-Their regular health checks are up to date, so why is your dog itching and scratching like crazy?!
+Their regular health checks are up to date, their teeth are healthy and strong, and you’ve even got your pet emergency kit ready.
+Everything’s going well.
+So why is your dog itching and scratching like crazy?!

 Signs & symptoms

 If your dog is suffering from a skin issue, you’ll probably notice some heavy itching, scratching, biting and licking.
 Here are some other (less-obvious) signs to look out for:

 - Dry or flaky skin

 - Unusual smell

 - Excessive shedding